LiamSeck/k6-wpe-hybrid-woocommerce/README.md

 k6 run hybrid-test.js
 ```

 - K6 browser tests run in a headless browser by default.
-To disable this and to see the Chrome browser open add the complete the steps defined in `checkFrontend()` function defined in `hybrid-test.js` add the  `K6_BROWSER_HEADLESS=false` flag:
+To disable this and to see the Chrome browser open add the complete the steps defined in the `checkFrontend()` function found in `hybrid-test.js` add the  `K6_BROWSER_HEADLESS=false` flag:

 ```
 K6_BROWSER_HEADLESS=false k6 run hybrid-test.js